ShadAhammed/ShadAhammed/README.md

 <p align="center"><code>AI Scientist &amp; Engineer · University of Siegen</code></p>

-I build intelligent software for problems that sit between research and deployment: local LLM systems, agentic workflows, explainable ML tools, and embedded or on-device AI.
+I am an AI Scientist and Engineer working at the intersection of AI research, software engineering, and real-world deployment.
+I build complete AI systems rather than isolated models, from local LLM and agentic applications to RAG pipelines, explainable ML tools, and Edge AI systems.

-Most of my recent work is local-first.
-The models run on my machine, the data stays on disk, and the interesting part is usually the system around the model rather than a single demo notebook.
+My focus is on turning ideas into software that can actually run.
+I care about the engineering around the model: architecture, data flow, evaluation, interfaces, resource constraints, and reliable integration.
+Much of my recent work is local-first, exploring how capable AI systems can run on personal or edge hardware while keeping data under the user's control.

 ---